Last Updated on: April 17, 2023

 - As Docker containers are disposable, it may lead to loss of report.

-Let’s look forward for steps to run load tests via Jenkins integrated with LoadView:
+We will now look at the steps involved to run load tests via the Jenkins integration with LoadView:

 - To start integration with Jenkins, we need a LoadView Unique identifier to use as LoadView Security token.

 - In LoadView, create an integration UID under Account > Integrations > Add Integration > Load Testing Web API.
-Copy this integration UID to use in Jenkins.
+Copy this integration UID.

 - To set the stress test, we would need Test Scenario Id.
-The Scenario ID can be found on the scenario setup page or on the test’s History page (Test Manager > the test’s actions menu > History).
+The Scenario ID can be found on the scenario setup page as shown below.

 Configuring LoadView Plugin in Jenkins